ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } AggregateShareAad;
 ~~~

-The collector decrypts these aggregate shares using the opposite process.
+The Collector decrypts these aggregate shares using the opposite process.
 Specifically, given an encrypted input share, denoted `enc_share`, for a given
 batch selector, decryption works as follows: